Hug Me Triceratops Lovey – Free Crochet Pattern

 • Checking your gauge is not required for this pattern.
 Use a hook that is smaller than the size recommended for your yarn weight.
 This will ensure that your stuffing will not show through the stitches.

-• Head, horns, and arms are worked in the round.
+• All pieces of triceratops are worked in the round.
 Use a stitch marker to indicate the beginning of each round.

 Head

-Using color A (shown as royal blue):
+Using color A (shown as yellow):

 R1: Begin with 6 SC in a magic ring.
 (6 sts)